shaloo/sample-auth-web3-react/README.md

-# sample-auth-web3-react
+# example-next

-Sample Web3-React app that integrates with the Arcana Auth SDK
+This is an example app built with [Next.js](https://nextjs.org/) that showcases some basic web3-react usage patterns.